nivag8899/nivag8899/README.md

 ## Education

-- **Huazhong University of Science and Technology**, Bachelor of Computer Science and Technology (Excellence Engineer Class), September 2021 - July 2025
+- **Huazhong University of Science and Technology**,BSCS, September 2021 - July 2025
-- **University of California, Berkeley**, Computer Science and Technology, Term Exchange, February 2024 - May 2024
+- **University of California, Berkeley**, Visiting Student, February 2024 - May 2024

 <!--
 **nivag8899/nivag8899** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.